Skip to main content

 Common questions

-A variant is excluded if: a pre-quantized checkpoint does not exist on HF for that (model, quant) pair, the variant violates a hard constraint, or the variant requires a GPU tier above what your plan unlocks (e.g. TensorRT-LLM on Team+).
+A variant is excluded if: a pre-quantized checkpoint does not exist on HF for that (model, quant) pair, the variant violates a hard constraint, or the variant requires a GPU your plan does not unlock (B200/H200 are Enterprise).

 Yes.
 Run optimization against the pipeline (the deployment keeps serving old variant), pick a new winner, click Redeploy.
 RunInfra rolls replicas one at a time with connection draining; requests in flight complete on the old replica, new ones land on the new variant.